-UPDATE 1-Coronavirus paralyses short-term oil, gas sales into China
+UPDATE 2-Coronavirus paralyses short-term oil, gas sales into China

 * Mild weather had already subdued LNG trade

-* Legal action an option, but not straightforward (Adds details on oil companies restricting travel to China)
+* Legal action an option, but not straightforward (Adds comments from oil executive on LNG shipments, context on Chinese imports)

 By Jessica Jaganathan and Chen Aizhu

-SINGAPORE, Feb 5 (Reuters) - Short-term sales of crude oil and liquefied natural gas into China almost ground to a halt this week as a coronavirus outbreak slowed economic activity and hurt demand and buyers pondered legal action to avoid having to honour purchase agreements, trade sources said.
+SINGAPORE, Feb 5 (Reuters) - Short-term sales of crude oil and liquefied natural gas into China almost ground to a halt this week as a coronavirus outbreak slowed economic activity and hurt demand, and buyers pondered legal action to avoid having to honor purchase agreements, trade sources said.

 Typically, trade would have revived after the Lunar New Year holiday at the end of January, but China has extended the break into February to try to contain the fast-spreading virus, which has claimed nearly 500 lives.

-As a result, commodity supply chains have been disrupted, with shipments cancelled or delayed and stocks piling up, especially as mild weather had already slowed heating fuel demand.
+As a result, commodity supply chains have been disrupted, with shipments canceled or delayed and stocks piling up, especially as mild weather had already slowed heating fuel demand.

+China is the world’s largest importer of crude oil, having imported a record 506 million tonnes in 2019, or about 10 million barrels per day, according to Chinese government figures, and recently became the world’s largest importer of liquefied natural gas (LNG).

 Spot crude trade into Shandong, home to independent refiners that account for a fifth of China’s imports, is at a halt, three traders said, speaking on condition of anonymity.